 Lip seals are effective at preventing the ingress of liquid and fine dust.
 They are often found in vacuum cleaners to prevent dirt and dust reducing suction, or in paper path applications, such as photocopiers and ATMs, where they protect the system from paper and toner dust.
-We have also used pressure contact lip seals in firewall bearings for the automotive industry.
+We also use pressure contact lip seals in firewall bearings for the automotive industry.

 Metallic Sealing Washers

 These are tin plate, preformed and preloaded, and placed inside or outside the bearing.
 Although they offer good, general protection, they are full contact and increase heat, friction and wear.
-We rarely use them as a solution – especially when we can integrate and mould contact shields and seals into our bearing races, saving component cost and assembly time.
+We rarely use them as a solution – especially if we can integrate and mould contact shields and seals into our bearing races, saving component cost and assembly time.